bobbydeane/Project_3/README.md

 I had to add code to accommodate for the user answers being in lowercase because all entries in the dictionary began with a capital.

 #
+## Deployment

+The site was deployed to GitHub pages.
+The steps to deploy are as follows: In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Master Branch Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+The live link can be found here - http://daily-dictionary-project3.herokuapp.com/

 ## Credits